apereo/cas-initializr/README.md

 CAS Initializr provides a build system and an API to dynamically generate CAS overlays.
 The project is based on [Spring Initializr](https://github.com/spring-io/initializr).

+This service is ultimately deployed on Heroku and is available at: https://casinit.herokuapp.com

 ## Build

 You will need JDK 11 to run the CAS Initializr locally.